-On payment of the general instructional fee, all students will be issued with a locker and combination lock that they will rent for the year.
+After payment of the locker fee students can be issued with a locker and combination lock that they will rent for the year.
 Parents and students should note that lockers are provided as a service, and School District No. 51 policy authorizes school officials to enter lockers at any time.
 Students are not permitted to change lockers/locks or share their locker with other students without permission from school Administration.
 We strongly suggest that students not share their combination with other students as most locker intrusion incidents are committed by students who have been previously provided knowledge of the combination.
 Students should contact the office if they lose their combination number or experience other difficulties with their lockers.
 At year-end, damage or graffiti on lockers will be charged to the student.

-2021-2022 Co-Curricular Program
+2022-2023 Co-Curricular Program